trewknowledge/GDPR/README.txt

 == Changelog ==

+= 2.0.3 =
+* Fix third party cookies now showing up in the privacy preferences window or the settings page.

 = 2.0.2 =
 * Fix reconsent not logging correctly on reconsent
 * Fix reconsent bar not showing up.